-In May 2015, these related parties agreed to forgive the above indebtedness, and the reduction of the notes payable and related accrued interest payable was recorded as a contribution to capital.
+In May 2015, BNL Family Partners, Delavega Trading Ltd. and Maple Gas Corporation, related parties (see Note 4) agreed to forgive certain indebtedness.
+The reduction of the notes payable and related accrued interest payable was recorded as a contribution to capital.